 What are the measurable results that will tell us we have achieved our vision of the future?

 The overall mission and goal of this framework is to create a step-by-step plan to acquire the necessary funds that are needed to meet the annual budget of the Institute.
 To create sustainability in raising funds for the entire institute inclusive of this capital development campaign.
 To bring in eighty-five percent of our budget through fees, individual donors and revenue through our fore-profit company would be another goal that we can measure our results.

-To this end, the year 2019 will be “The Year of Empowerment.”
+To this end 2020 will be “The Year of Restoration.”

 The current strategy and direction that The National L.E.A.D.
 Institute is moving includes acquiring our own land to build a Transitional Home which will function as a transitional living facility, for inmates who will be eligible for parole as well as, to complete the Behavioral Healthcare facility for educating our participants utilizing holistic approach of treatment, rehabilitation and transformation.
 The desired direction in which The National L.E.A.D.
 Institute would like to proceed includes becoming 60% self-sufficient in its finances to enable effective operations within our programs and services.
 This will allow us to fulfill our mission and vision.

 |2||March 2-5||MRT Facilitator Certification Training|

 The Re-Introduction of The Eagles Academy, the Expansion of MRT Treatment Groups in the community and the Prison, the Launch of Operations in Freeport Grand Bahama and the Re-Introduction of services with the U.S. Operations focusing on Inmates returning to the Bahamas.